 The storage tips we share with you can be used across the board for each of these types of oil.
 Most of these oils are considered forms of vegetable oil but when you purchase oil from your local grocery store, the bottle labeled vegetable oil is a less pure form of oil than many of these others.

-Freezing Vegetable Oil & Other Storage Options
+How to Freeze Vegetable Oil & Other Storage Options

 Freezing vegetable oil is a great option for making the most of your vegetable oil.
 Because of the ingredients and the makeup of vegetable oil, it does not truly freeze but is preserved by the freezing temperatures.